 Common Questions

 Does LoanPro do charge-off accounting for me?
 No, LoanPro is not a general ledger.
-LoanPro applies and records write-offs but the accounting for write-offs is taken care of by the customer.
+LoanPro applies and records charge-offs but the accounting for charge-offs is taken care of by the customer.

 Terminology